cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

+---
 title: Testing Your App
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- the relationship between Cypress and your back-end
+- The relationship between Cypress and your back-end
-- how authentication trips impedes testability... but doesn't have to
+- How authentication trips impedes testability... but doesn't have to
-- how sensitive Cypress is to errors from _anywhere_
+- How sensitive Cypress is to errors from _anywhere_
-- configuration options to ease your pain
+- Configuration options to ease your pain
+{% endnote %}

 # Once More With Feeling!